-Sam earned his Bachelor's degree from Hope College and is a second year Masters Student studying Exercise Physiology.
-His current project investigates the fitness differences between professional and amature race car drivers in the IMSA sports car series.
+Sam earned his Bachelor's degree from Hope College and Masters degree from Michigan State University.
+He is a first year PhD student investigating the fitness differences between professional and amature race car drivers in the IMSA sports car series.

-Dan earned his Bachelor's degree from Ohio Northern Universtiy.
-He is currently a second year Masters Student studying Strength and Conditioning and is investigating methods to improve safety in race car design in order to maximize driver performance.
+Dan earned Masters degree from Michigan State University focusing on methods to improve safety in race car design in order to maximize driver performance.

-Montana earned her Bachelor's degree from Michigan State Unveristy and is a second years Masters Student studying Exercise Physiology.
-Her project focuses on comparing male and female race car drivers' physiological responses to racing.
+Montana earned her Masters degree from Michigan State University focusing on comparing male and female race car drivers' physiological responses to racing.

 Peyton is a third year Kinesiology student with a cognate in Exercise Physiology and plans on pursuing graduate school in Exercise Physiology and one day hope to work clinically in cardiac rehabilitation.
 Furthermore, she would like to pursue my PhD and research the effects exercise and nutrition have on mental health, specifically those populations with anxiety, depression, and eating disorders.
 Peyton has contributed to projects examining female race car driver performance as well as hydration strategies for race car drivers.